alexmingoia/alexmingoia.com/blog/commitments-and-estimates.md

+---
+title: Commitments versus estimates
+date: 2023-07-03
+tags: excellence
+---

 # Commitments are more powerful than estimates

-2023-07-03

 Commitments promise to deliver.
 And delivering a promise creates trust.